 Our educational methodology far surpasses school requirements and solidifies your ability to make your mark as professional educator.
-At Tricoci University, we strive to exceed the expectations of the industry needs and ensure that our Cosmetology Teacher students are educated in the industry standards of basic and advanced educational practices, build integrity in classroom communications, and offer our Cosmetology Teacher students the ability to become the very best the beauty school industry has to offer.
+At Tricoci University, we strive to exceed the expectations of the industry needs and ensure that our Cosmetology Teacher students are educated in the industry standards of basic and advanced educational practices, build integrity in classroom communications, and offer our Cosmetology Teacher students the beauty school industry has to offer.